A quieter way out

 Compounding Friction

-The costs pile up at once: brain fog, weight, irritability.
+The costs stack up until you can't ignore them: brain fog, weight, irritability.
 The math stops working.

 4. 04